Dean Bouzanis: Western Sydney Wanderers

 In May 2014, Bouzanis returned to his home town, signing with Western Sydney Wanderers.

 Melbourne City (2016–2018)

 Bouzanis replaced Tando Velaphi at Melbourne City during the January transfer window of the 2015-16 A-League.
 He signed a one-year contract extension on 28 April 2016, with his new deal to end at the end of the 2016-17 A-League season.
 Bouzanis made his competitive City debut on 8 October 2016 in the club's first game of the 2016–17 A-League, coming on in the second half after Thomas Sørensen was sent off in a 1–0 win.

 On 8 February 2017, Bouzanis was banned for five games for using a racial slur against Melbourne Victory, Besart Berisha after appearing to call the Albanian striker a "gypsy".

+In July 2020, Bouzanis left Melbourne City.

-PEC Zwolle
+PEC Zwolle (loan)

 On 31 August 2018, he joined Eredivisie club PEC Zwolle on a season-long loan with an option to buy.

-Melbourne City (2019–2020)

-Bouzanis then returned to Melbourne City.
-In July 2020, Bouzanis left Melbourne City.